Međimurje County: Medieval history

 In 1715, during the period of Charles VI, Holy Roman Emperor, Count Michael Althan became the owner of Međimurje; he received the land for his loyal services.
-In 1720, the region was detached from Croatia and was included into the main part of the Habsburg Kingdom of Hungary.
-In 1738, Čakovec Castle was hit by an earthquake, which caused tremendous damage.
+In 1720 the region was detached from Croatia and was included into the Zala County of the main part of the Habsburg Kingdom of Hungary.
+In 1738 Čakovec Castle was hit by an earthquake, which caused tremendous damage.
 The owners of the city made some repairs, but in 1741, fire caused additional damage.
 The castle started to decay.

 The Church of St. Jerome was rebuilt in 1749 in Štrigova (Stridóvár) by the famous artist Ivan Ranger following the demolition of the original 15th century-built chapel by an earthquake in 1738.

 Ignacije Szentmartony, a Jesuit from Kotoriba (Kottori), was a royal mathematician and astronomer in Lisbon and in 1754 an explorer of Brazil on behalf of the Portuguese government.

 In 1791 Count György Festetics bought Međimurje, including Čakovec Castle and Feštetić Castle (Festetics kastély) in the neighboring village of Pribislavec (Zalaújvár), which remained in the property of Feštetić family until 1923.

 On 19 April 1848 Josip Jelačić proclaimed a union of Croatian provinces, and their separation from the Kingdom of Hungary.
 By 1868, the former status quo was restored.
 Within the years 1860 to 1889 the railroad was introduced, while in 1893 electric power started illuminating most of the city streets.
 According to the 1910 census, the population of Međimurje numbered 90,387 people, including 82,829 Croats and 6,766 Hungarians.

 The Magyarization between the 1870s-1910s introduced the concept of Međimurian language (muraközi nyelv).
 According to this view, the spoken language in Međimurje was not Croatian or Kajkavian, but Međimurian Slavic, which is a separate Slavic language-family.
 József Margitai was the main propagandist of the Međimurian language and he published few Međimurian books.
 The propagandists exploited idea that the Croatians are dissatisfied with the new Serbo-Croatian language.

 Margitai propagated in Međimurian the usefulness of the assimilation in the Međimurje and the superiority of the Hungarian nation.
 The fake Međimurian literary language in fact was only little different from the Kajkavian literary language.